rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-02-python-intro.md

-# Ignore for now
+# Homework 2 - Getting your python feet wet

-# Homework 1 - Getting your python feet wet
+Due: September 26<sup>th</sup> by class time.

 ### Requirements
 - Add an `add` method to the simple fraction class below